Matrix completion with column manipulation: Near-optimal sample-robustness-rank tradeoffs: Introduction

-Another motivation is robust Principal Component Analysis (PCA) with partially observed data.
-In the robust PCA problem \cite{xu2009hrpca, Xu2010NIPS_RobustPCA} one is given a data matrix, of which most of the columns correspond to authentic data points and lie in a low-dimensional space -- the space of principal components.
-The remaining columns are outliers.
-The goal is to negate the effect of outliers and recover the principal components.
-In many situations such as medical research (see e.g. \cite{cesa2010partial}), the data matrix is only partially observed.
-Thus the problem of partially observed Robust PCA --- recovering the principal components in the face of only partial observations, and also corrupted points --- falls directly into our framework.
+In the robust Principal Component Analysis (PCA) problem~\cite{xu2013hrpca,Xu2010RobustPCA,lerman2012robustpcaneedle,mccoy2011two}, one is given a data matrix $ M $, of which most of the columns correspond to authentic data points that lie in a low-dimensional space---the space of principal components.
+The remaining columns are \emph{outliers}, which are not (known to be) captured by a low-dimensional linear model.
+The goal is to negate the effect of outliers and recover the true +principal components.
+In many situations such as problems in medical research (see e.g.,~\cite{cesa2010partial}), there are unobserved variables/attributes for each data point.
+The problem of robust PCA with partial observation---recovering the principal components in the face of partially observed samples and also corrupted points---falls directly into our framework.